-Users with the appropriate permissions can turn off all protections and display controls at once by using the Show Everything button on the Axiom Designer tab.
+Users with the appropriate permissions can turn off all protections and display controls at the same time by clicking Show Everything on the Axiom Designer tab.

-NOTE: In systems with installed products, this feature may be located on the Admin tab-either directly on the ribbon or under File Protection.
+NOTE: In systems with installed products, this feature may be located on the Admin tab, either directly on the ribbon or under File Protection.